 Myth: LGB Alliance is funded by the Christian far right

 Truth: We are funded by individual donations.
 We are currently in the process of applying for registered charity status and as a registered charity we will be required to declare certain sources of income and our accounts will be publicly available.
 We have only existed for just over a year and so we will publish our first-year accounts as soon as they have been compiled by our accountant.

 Myth: LGB Alliance isn’t even run by LGB people

-Truth: We are a group of lesbians, gay men and bisexuals, volunteering in a range of ways to build the organisation and deliver for LGB people.
+Truth: We are a group of lesbians, gay men and bisexuals, volunteering in a range of ways to build the organisation and deliver for lesbians, gay men and bisexual people.
 You can see our organisation structure on the About Us page with details of our Steering Group who meet weekly to manage the organisations, supported by a range of sub-committees focused of different aspects of activity and involving lots of other volunteers.